Kintaro/Kintaro.github.io/_posts/2014-11-23-window-manager-in-rust-01.md

 To talk to the X server, we will have to handle a lot of unsafe code.
 And let's be honest, unsafe code isn't very pleasant to the eye.
-So we're going to hide all that stuff in our own wrapper to make all that unsafe stafe a tad more bearable.
+So we're going to hide all that stuff in our own wrapper to make all that unsafe stuff a tad more bearable.
 This is how *src/window_system.rs* should look like:

 {% highlight rust %}
 use std::ptr;